iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 In engineering, many of these systems are affected by disturbances or are complex enough that a simplified version of the model is used instead.
 This endows the systems with uncertainty and impairs their safety operations.
-The reachable set is a tool that helps analyse the safety-related properties.
+The reachable set is a tool that helps analyse safety-related properties.
+For a given final time, it is defined as the set of all outputs as a response of the system to a given set of initial inputs and states.
-For example, the overestimation of the reachable set is associated to safety and obstable avoidance and the underestimation to the *liveness* of the system [@Chen2015;@Seo2019].
+The overestimation of the reachable set is associated to safety and obstable avoidance and the underestimation to the *liveness* of the system [@Chen2015;@Seo2019].

 Different methodologies are used to compute the reachable set or an approximation of it.